ghsanti/learn_python/README.md

 ## Set Up

 Important note.
-Repo can be created from devcontainer (codespace or vscode devcontainers), but not on Mac M1s and such.
-That is because it'd be creating Linux/aarm64 and no PyTorch wheel is available.
+Repo can be created from devcontainer (codespace or vscode devcontainers).

-You can also spin up a Python 3.10 Docker Image and use it (for Mac Silicon this may cause installation issues though.)
+It wont work on a Linux container on Mac-M1 (arm64).
+It'll ask for Linux-aarm64 and no PyTorch wheel is available.

+It's recommended though to use Python 3.10 Docker Image and run the commands below.

 ### Google Colab